glupi-borna/subline/README.md

 ## Using

-Currently, only subline only reads from standard input, so something like this should work:
+Currently, subline only reads from standard input, so something like this should work:

 ```bash
 ./subline </path/to/my/subline/script.subline